WartaPoirier-corp/ananos/docs/vdb.md

 title: Virtual Database
 ---

+At the core of this OS is a database of structured data, instead of files.

 Similarly to Linux that exposes some files that are not really on any disk, the database will primarly be a virtual database.